 In addition to improving access, many of the programs also teach how to cook items and stress the importance of nutrition education.
 Findings from pilot studies found that an investment in refrigeration equipment was important in keeping products at an optimal level of freshness.

-One conversion in Oakland, California saw produce sales increase from $50 month to $500 dollars a month and milk sales increase five fold.
+One conversion in Oakland, California saw produce sales increase from $50 a week to $500 dollars a week and milk sales increase five fold.

 Living on a tight food budget often means forgoing pricier healthy items like fresh fruits and vegetables.
 Veggie Rx programs, such as this one in Ohio, allow social workers and healthcare workers to prescribe vouchers to community members who screen positive for food insecurity.
 Community members can then use the vouchers at participating locations to purchase healthy food items.